 The EEB Scholars Program offers a personalized experience, allowing EEB Scholars to interact with EEB faculty, graduate students, and postdoctoral researchers in academic and social activities as well as participate in workshops where information specific to applying to EEB programs will be presented and discussed.
 The program will take place from October 5th to October 7th, 2023.

 Alongside the EEB Scholars Program, scholars will be invited (no application required) to participate in the Princeton EEB Mentors Program.
 The goal of EEB Mentors is to match scholars interested in applying to Ecology and Evolutionary Biology graduate programs with current Princeton EEB graduate students who can help them navigate the process of applying to graduate school by providing feedback on graduate school and/or funding application materials and insight into contacting faculty, applying, interviewing, and choosing schools.
-EEB Mentors was piloted in 2020 to great success.
-EEB Scholars is pleased to be able to continue this successful and enriching offering in 2022.
+EEB Mentors were piloted in 2020 to great success.
+EEB Scholars is pleased to be able to continue this successful and enriching offering in 2023.